mhwewe/WarFrame-Prices/README.md

 5- fix item names not being centered ✅

-6- make the titel bar az thin as discord(also add icon and a titel for god sake)(almost done)
+6- make the titel bar az thin as discord(also add icon and a titel for god sake) ✅

 7- maybe HARD ONE: make the app launch immediately and then load the prices ✅